peteroupc/html3dutil/doc/MathUtil.md

 #### Parameters

 * `mat` (Type: Array.&lt;number>)<br>A 4x4 matrix to use to transform the vector.
-This will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.<br> If the matrix includes a projection transform returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar Math methods, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -1 to 1 and increase from left to right, front to back, and bottom to top, unless otherwise specified in those methods' documentation.
+This will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.<br> If the matrix includes a projection transform returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar <a href="MathUtil.md">MathUtil</a> methods, the X, Y, and Z coordinates within the view volume, before the perspective divide, will have the range specified in those methods' documentation and increase in the direction given in that documentation, and those coordinates, after the perspective divide will range from -1 to 1 (or 0 to 1) if they previously ranged from -W to W (or 0 to W, respectively).
 * `v` (Type: Array.&lt;number> | number)<br>X coordinate of a 3D point to transform.
 If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: number) (optional)<br>Y coordinate.
 * `vz` (Type: number) (optional)<br>Z coordinate.
 To transform a 2D point, set Z to 0.